 Of course, the survivor of a couple who have been married may qualify to receive survivor benefits from the deceased spouse’s Social Security, so a married man might wish to delay benefits so that the payments received by his widow after his earlier death would be higher.

 Social Security has a Benefits Planner which may help you in taking some of these factors into consideration.
-A financial professional can also help.
+A financial advisor or other financial professional can also help.
 Whereas Social Security is only able to provide general answers which apply to large groups of people, a local retirement consultant like Texas Financial & Retirement can help you with specific answers tailored to your specific situation and goals.